Terry Allen (Real

 1966-1968.
 He started out as "John Smith" but later switched to using his

 own name on the air.
-He's now a sergeant for the Los Angeles Police Department.
+Retired from the Los Angeles Police Department.

 More...